top of page

 The project aims to develop a model of 'participatory heritage' that prioritises the community–university relationship in historical research and to foster local community identity.

-Keep a look out for details of the exhibition which will be launched on the evening of Wednesday 24th June at the University of Lancashire's Student Centre in Preston.
+Please join us for the Exhibition Launch Event starting at 6pm on Wednesday 24th June at the University of Lancashire's Student Centre in Preston.

 ICCC Logo_White.png